-1878 Morgan Silver Dollar Coin Value (Errors List, “CC”, “S” & No Mint Mark Worth)
+1878 Morgan Silver Dollar Value Checker: Errors List, “CC”, “S” & No Mint Mark Worth

 1878 Morgan Silver Dollar

-The 1878 Morgan Silver Dollar holds a unique position in American numismatics as one inaugural year of the most popular silver dollar series ever produced.
+The 1878 Morgan Silver Dollar holds a unique position in American numismatics as the inaugural year of the most popular silver dollar series ever produced.
 This first-year issue features a wide array of varieties distinguished by the number of tail feathers on the eagle’s reverse, the breast shape (flat versus rounded), and mint mark location, creating exceptional collecting opportunities for enthusiasts at every level.

 Whether you’re a seasoned collector building a comprehensive set or just discovered an 1878 Morgan Dollar in an old collection, knowing the specific variety and accurately assessing condition are essential steps to determining your coin’s true worth.

-1878 Morgan Silver Morgan Value By Variety
+1878 Morgan Silver Dollar Value By Variety

-The value of 1878 Morgan Dollars varies significantly based on variety type (8TF, 7/8TF, or 7TF reverse variations), mint mark location, surface characteristics (standard, PL, or DMPL), and overall condition grade.
 If you know the grade of your coin, you can find the exact price below in the Value Guides section.

 1878 Morgan Silver Dollar Value Chart